rajesh-thavudaboina/Kubeflow/kubeflow-grafana-integration.md

 After running the command, you can access the Kubeflow Central Dashboard by doing the following:

-1. Open your browser and visit http://localhost:8080.
-You should see the Dex login screen.
+1. Open your browser and visit http://localhost:8080 or http://<PublicIP>:8080 You should see the Dex login screen.
 2. Log in with the default user's credentials.
 The default email address is user@example.com, and the default password is 12341234.